ethereum/web3.py/docs/providers.rst

     * ``request_kwargs`` should be a dictionary of keyword arguments which will be passed onto each http/https POST request made to your node.
     * the ``cache_async_session()`` method allows you to use your own ``aiohttp.ClientSession`` object.
 This is an async method and not part of the constructor
+    * ``async def sign_typed_data(self, account, message, typed_data=None):`` - Sign a message using the provided account and the typed data message format.
+Returns the raw bytes of the signed message.
+If typed_data is not provided, the latest version of the EIP-712 typed data format is used.

     .. code-block:: python